 Try to reuse computer equipment and other electronic devices rather than dispose of them.

 - Reuse computers and parts/keep in continued use.

 - Send to electronics recycler without managing as hazardous or universal waste (households and conditionally exempt small quantity generators (CESQG), small quantity generators (SQG), & large quantity generators (LQG) as allowed by Title 128).

 - Dispose to a municipal solid waste landfill (households and CESQGs only).
-Note: The NDEQ encourages other options.
+Note: The NDEE encourages other options.